anderkve/FYS3150/_sources/book/getting_ready/mac_users.md

 1. First install *Xcode* from the app store.
 This contains the basic building blocks we need.
 It installs *git* and *Make* and a few other command line tools.

 2. Now we'll install a *package manager* which we'll use install many other packages.
 Go to [Homebrew](https://brew.sh) and follow the installation instruction there.
-It's easy, just copy the link they provide there and run it in your terminal.
+It's easy, just copy the command they provide there and run it in your terminal.

 3. Now, run the following command in your terminal